Should my generators turbo glow red?

 Turbo chargers are made of iron.
 When iron gets hot, it glows red.
-This effect is called red heat - you can see the colors or iron and the effect of red here.
+This effect is called red heat - you can see the colours or iron and the effect of red here.
 Turbo chargers get hot because hot exhaust gases flow through the manifold then the turbo.
 So when the turbo is red hot, the manifold also glows with red heat.

 The temperature of the exhaust gas in diesel engines varies by manufacturer.
 For Perkins engines, up to almost 600 degrees is very common, which will cause a black red to dark red glow.
-The temperature may vary a little across the manifold, causing a different color.
+The temperature may vary a little across the manifold, causing a different colour.

-How does load change the turbo color?
+How does load change the turbo colour?

 As the engine load increases, the exhaust gas gets hotter and the turbo will also get hotter.
 You should pay careful attention to the generators rating - is it Prime Rated (PRP), Standby Rated (ESP), Continuous Rated (COP) or Limited Time Power Rated (LTP).
 You should always ensure you are running your generator within the limited of its rating.
 For example, if you have a Prime Rated (PRP) generator, you should be running it at an average of 70% load.